 Are Autism and ADHD on the Same Spectrum?
 Exploring Common Misconceptions

-Understanding Autism and ADHD Relationship
+Understanding the Autism and ADHD Relationship

 Similar Traits and Overlapping Characteristics